sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new virtual site
+- `:add` - add a new virtual site
-- :delete: - delete an existing virtual site
+- `:delete` - delete an existing virtual site
-- :start: - start a virtual site
+- `:start` - start a virtual site
-- :stop: - stop a virtual site
+- `:stop` - stop a virtual site
-- :restart: - restart a virtual site
+- `:restart` - restart a virtual site

 ### Attribute Parameters

-- product_id: name attribute.
-Specifies the ID of a product to install.
+- `site_name` - name attribute.
+Specified the name of the virtual site
-- accept_eula: specifies that WebpiCmdline should Auto-Accept Eula’s. default is false.

-- site_name: name attribute.
-- site_id: . if not given IIS generates a unique ID for the site
+- `site_id` - ID number for the site.
+If this is not provided, IIS generates a unique ID for the site
-- path: IIS will create a root application and a root virtual directory mapped to this specified local path
+- `path` - IIS will create a root application and a root virtual directory mapped to this specified local path
-- protocol: http protocol type the site should respond to. valid values are :http, :https. default is :http
+- `protocol` - HTTP protocol type the site should respond to.
+Valid values are `:http` or `:https`.
+Default is `:http`
-- port: port site will listen on. default is 80
+- `port` - port that the site will listen on.
+Default is 80
-- host_header: host header (also known as domains or host names) the site should map to. default is all host headers
+- `host_header` - host header (also known as domains or host names) that the site should map to.
+Default is all host headers
-- options: additional options to configure the site
+- `options` - additional options to configure the site

 ### Examples